interactiveaudiolab/voogle/README.md

 From there, please follow the directions on the website.
 Enjoy!

+**Note:** There are currently two frontend interfaces available for Voogle.
+If you would like to use the alternate interface, use the command `npm run old-interface` instead during step 1.

 ### Deploying on the Web
 The following steps are required to prepare Voogle for deployment as a web application:
 - [ ] Get a domain name